You choose your agent…

 Now here is some important information to know about us:

-Grossmont Escrow is HEAVILY regulated by the Department of Business Oversight (DBO).
+Grossmont Escrow is HEAVILY regulated by the Department of Financial Protection and Innovation (DFPI).
 And we take these rules and regulations very seriously which is why we have been in business since 1952!
 Each and every year we have to hire and pay an independent CPA to come into our office and audit not only our finances but also how we handle transactions.
 Any changes* have to have an instruction to direct and approve that change.
-Once the extremely thorough audit is completed, the auditor then writes their review and sends it off to the DBO for review.
+Once the extremely thorough audit is completed, the auditor then writes their review and sends it off to the DFPI for review.
 Grossmont Escrow deserves a pat on the back as we have an outstanding record.

-Then, as if that audit each year isn’t enough, we get audited every 4 years by the Department of Business Oversight on all of our finances and transaction handling as well.
-The DBO sends one of their auditors down to sit in our office and request any file they choose and any financial records they choose.
-Again, Grossmont Escrow has an outstanding record with the DBO audits.
+Then, as if that audit each year isn’t enough, we get audited every 4 years by the Department of Financial Protection and Innovation on all of our finances and transaction handling as well.
+The DFPI sends one of their auditors down to sit in our office and request any file they choose and any financial records they choose.
+Again, Grossmont Escrow has an outstanding record with the DFPI audits.

 STOP HERE AND READ: *WIRES* If you aren’t completely entertained by my 1st ever, fantastic blog post and you’re just scrolling on down, please, READ THIS PARAGRAPH: